COVID-19: OPENING AMERICA

 The lies and deception in the media aren't helpful, either.
 The news failing to report the urgent care director lying about long lines for testing, and CBS using footage of an Italian hospital when reporting on New York hospitals and promoting a fraudulent sobbing nurse video, among other examples, are significant reasons why viewers don't believe everything they see in the news.

 While studying the numbers, I've always reminded myself of the unknown variables.
 After looking at studies in L.A. counties and New York, it became clear that the number of cases could be many times (28-55 times) greater than reported.
 In fact, New York antibody testing results show that antibodies were present in nearly 25% of all NYC residents.
-This data sends the mortality rate well south of 1%, at or very near to that of the annual flu.
+This data sends the mortality rate well south of 1%, very near to that of the annual flu.

 Models & Projections

 The models first projected up to 2.2 million deaths without mitigation.
 They were revised down to 100,000-220,000 with mitigation.
 Soon after that, their predictions came down once again to 90,000, then finally over 60,000 - which is the same as the number of deaths suffered in the 2017-2018 flu season.
 If you haven't checked the CDC's data regarding our annual flu, it's probably a good idea to have a look.